barrett370/Notes/Y3/Quantum/source/Talk1.md

 Building large scale quantum computers is very difficult due to *decoherence* If a quantum computer interacts with the outside world is can lose its *quantumness* and behave like a classical computer

-- Quantum erorr correcting codes can be used to fight decoherence
+- Quantum error correcting codes can be used to fight decoherence
 - But they are far from perfect & decoherence is still a major issue

 ### Noisy Intermediate Scale Quantum Computing